Compulsory Attendance Age

 Number of Homeschoolers

-In Australia there are six states and two territories, each having its own Education Act, which incorporates regulations for home schooling.
+In Australia there are six states and two territories, each with its own Education Act that incorporates regulations for homeschooling.
 Thus, homeschooling is legal in all Australian states and territories.
 However, homeschoolers are required by law to register with their state or territorial education authority.
-Each state and territory has different requirements before granting home schooling registration.
+Each state and territory has different requirements before granting homeschooling registration.

 In Western Australia,

 “exemption from the compulsory attendance provision of the Education Act 1928 at either a government or registered non-government school may be granted in cases where parents are able to provide an appropriate education program.
 Responsibility for inspecting and approving home tuition programs rests with the Education Department's District Directors.”

 Families who participate in distance education operate at home in the same way as homeschoolers, but they must have the support of teachers and educational resources associated with the school of distance education.
 Students who are enrolled in a school distance education are not required to register with state government authorities as the school distance education is subject to government scrutiny, not the family.

 Accelerate Christian Home School

 Homeschooling in Western Australia continues to grow, with parents opting out of traditional schools for a host of reasons.

 "I see a bond in my children that wasn't there before," this Australian mother told ABC News after switching to homeschooling.
 "And it's changed me so much as well."